Covid-19 vaccine open source, make it in your kitchen

 "It's really easier than many recipes in cookbooks," says Estep, who has written a book on foods that promote brain longevity.

-All the ingredients – saline solution, proteins that are similar to those of the coronavirus, and cross-linking chemicals such as chitosan, which is made from shellfish – can be purchased online. without special permits.
+All materials - saline, coronavirus-like proteins and crosslinking chemicals, such as chitosan made from shellfish - can be purchased online without special permission.
 The recipe is open source, which means that anyone can use it.

 "We want others to have the recipe," says Estep.
 "So we share the design, we make the vaccine and then we start testing it on ourselves."

-In both rich and poor countries, there are still not enough Covid vaccines.
-Jutta Paulus, member of the Green Party of the European Parliament from , said it has spoken with European Union regulators, its health ministry and the World Health Organization to support and vet the RaDVac team's vaccine.
-Without success, however, as the group deals with non-governmental organizations and pharmaceutical companies.
+In both rich and poor countries, there are still not enough vaccines for Covid.
+Jutta Paulus, a member of the European Parliament Green Party from Germany, said she had spoken to EU regulators, her health ministry and the World Health Organization about supporting and controlling the RaDVac vaccine.
+Unsuccessfully, however, as the team deals with non-governmental organizations and the pharmaceutical industry.

 "I would take this vaccine experimentally," said Paulus.
 "My personal belief is that the risk is low and I do not expect many side effects, but it needs to be investigated."